 She told me she’d hiked about 1,200 miles of the Pacific Crest Trail the year before following the death of her husband.
 Ready to quit one breezy day in the Sierras, she felt something tapping at her ankle: a small, yellow flower bowing in the wind.
 She took it as a message from her husband to keep walking.

 “What’s your trail name?”
 I asked as I turned to start down the mountain.

 “Blue Butterfly,” she said.

-As I sat on a rock, waiting for my next email and surveying sweeping views in three directions, a big hiker from Boston, OSHA, and his ukulele-packing friend (I neglected to write down his name) stopped by for lunch and a “safety meeting,” which they invited me to attend.
+As I sat on a rock, waiting for an email confirming the obituary had been accepted, I surveyed sweeping views in three directions.
+Soon, a big hiker from Boston, OSHA, and his ukulele-packing friend (I neglected to write down his name) stopped by for lunch and a “safety meeting,” which they invited me to attend.

-OSHA—the origin of his trail name was suddenly apparent—silently explained by pulling out a small pipe and a gray-green knob of weed (the preferred 21st-century term, though I still think of it as “pot”).
-I enjoyed the euphemism, but declined to join in.
+OSHA silently explained by pulling out a small pipe and a gray-green knob of weed (the preferred 21st-century term, though I still think of it as “pot”).
+I enjoyed the euphemism—not to mention OSHA’s clever trail name—but declined to join in.